Skip to content

 Column

-Column configuration: - query or match_text: The extraction prompt (one required) - output_type: Python type as string (e.g., "str", "int", "list[str]") - extract_is_list: Wraps the type in List[] - must_contain_text: Only extract from sections containing this text - limit_to_label: Only extract from annotations with this label - instructions: Additional context for extraction - data_type: For manual entry fields (STRING, INTEGER, DATE, etc.) - validation_config: JSON configuration for field validation
+Extraction configuration: - query or match_text: The extraction prompt (one required for extraction columns) - output_type: Python type as string (e.g., "str", "int", "list[str]") - extract_is_list: Wraps the type in List[] - must_contain_text: Only extract from sections containing this text - limit_to_label: Only extract from annotations with this label - instructions: Additional context for extraction

 Extract